-Here at AZ Pain Medicine Clinic, our nerve block procedure can help ease acute pain and offers the possibility of long-term relief, as some injections reduce nerve irritation and allow for better healing.
+AZ Pain Medicine’s nerve block procedure can help ease acute pain and offers the possibility of long-term relief, as some injections reduce nerve irritation and allow for better healing.
 Take note, however, that some patients might require repeated treatment for inflammation and pain since the drug used for their procedure can wear off after a few hours.

 Some health care providers also use a nerve block as a tool to find out what is causing your pain and where it is coming from.
 By determining your body’s reaction to a nerve block and how it is linked to the pain you’re feeling, our health care team can help you better figure out the best way to treat it.

-You and your health care provider from AZ Pain Medicine Clinic may discuss the appropriateness and benefits of nerve blocks in managing any of the following pain types:
+Your Pain Doctor or Pain Specialist from AZ Pain Medicine may discuss the appropriateness and benefits of nerve blocks in managing any of the following pain types:

 - Cancer-related pain